15-Ab/potd/README.md

         # Initialize result
         Solution.jawab = 0

-        # Iterate through each bit position (0 to 31 for 32-bit integers)
+        # Iterated through each bit position (0 to 31 for 32-bit integers)
         for i in range(0, 32):
-            # Count number of elements with i'th bit set
+            # Counted number of elements with i'th bit set
             c = 0
             for j in range(0, n):
                 if ( (1 << i) & arr[j] ):